gphilipp/react-native-with-clojurescript/README.md

 - https://github.com/wix/react-native-navigation/
 - NavigationExperimental (which has been removed from RN since 0.43)

+#### Some design details
+- Routers define the relationship between URIs, actions, and navigation state.
+They allow to share navigation logic between mobile apps, web apps, and server rendering.

 ## Run on device
 1. Get IP address from iphone settings
 2. Run `re-natal use-ios-device` with that IP address.